 Integrated Pest Management

-Integrated Pest Management (IPM) is a system of pest management that incorporates preventive cultural, mechanical, physical, biological and chemical control in a compatible manner to keep pest population below economically injurious levels.
+Integrated Pest Management (IPM) is a system of pest management that incorporates preventive cultural, mechanical, physical, biological and chemical controls in a compatible manner to keep pest population below economically injurious levels.

 The key objectives of IPM are economic viability, social acceptability and minimal risk to human health and the environment.